 Lining your storage container: Since the lemon muffins will release moisture during storage, it is important to line both the bottom of the container and the top of the muffins with paper towels.
 The paper will absorb the excess moisture from the muffins and allow them to stay fresher for longer!

-Using an airtight container: If you leave muffins out on the counter, uncovered they will dry out.
+Using an airtight container: If you leave this lemon muffin recipe out on the counter, uncovered they will dry out.
 However, if you store them in an airtight container without any paper towels, they will get soggy.
 I have found the paper towel plus airtight container storage to be the best!

 These lemon crumb muffins freeze beautifully, making them the perfect treat to have on hand for rainy days or easy breakfasts on the go!